October 7, 2022

 How does your brain affect your weight loss journey?

 Many people have heard about the reward pathway in our brains, the path that gets stimulated by a reward and makes us want to do that again.
 This pathway is often attributed to the cravings for chocolate or soda.
 It is a brain signal that triggers the behavior.
 What many people may not know is that there is also an anti-reward pathway.
 This pathway stops us from doing things or perhaps even staying motivated based on past experiences.

 Though your brain is a strict ruler, it can be tricked and handled with a smart approach.
 Your dream of weight loss can come true if you make your brain comfortable by lowering your set point weight.
-Starting with more simple and small healthier changes, like include exercising, will give cues to your brain and it will naturally support you in your weight-loss mission.
+Starting with simpler and smaller healthier changes, like exercising, will give cues to your brain, and it will naturally support you in your weight-loss mission.
 Stress management, a sufficient amount of sleep, and physical activities enhance your fat-burning ability and contribute to weight loss.
 In the end, healthy behaviors should be the priority rather than focusing on a certain weight.